PrinceOfBorgo/picoCTF2018-roulette/README.md

 >
 </pre>

-One could think to use this method even to reach one billion but there is a problem: roulette application sets a maximum number of wins to `16`, after which we are kicked out.
+One could think to use this method even to reach one billion but there is a problem: the roulette application sets a maximum number of wins to `16`, after which we are kicked out.
 Since our initial balance is at most `4999` and we can at most double our current balance at each bet (going all-in), we got a maximum win of `4999 * 2^16 = 327614464` that is way less than one billion.

 To get to one billion we must exploit the `get_long()` function.
 We already know that `get_long()` stores input into a 64-bit unsigned integer and returns a `long` variable (that is signed).
 First of all we have to know how many bits a `long` variable is in the remote system.
 To do this let's notice that we can pass a non-negative integer less than `LONG_MAX` and, appending another digit, we can bypass the condition `l >= LONG_MAX` (since `l` was the number before appending the last digit).
 Now we have a value greater than `LONG_MAX`, this means that as an `unsigned long` number, it will have the most significant bit set to `1` and, converting to `long`, this corresponds to a negative number.
 Hence, to prove that `long` is exactly 32 bits wide, we can evaluate `LONG_MAX` as `2^31 - 1 = 2147483647 = 0x7fffffff`.
 Now we can pass as input the number `LONG_MAX + 1 = 2^31 = 2147483648 = 0x80000000`, press ENTER and see what happens:
 1. digits are read from left to right to build `l`;